 - Unreasonable criticism of work, and adopting double standards in expectations of work performance

-- Unreasonable denial of leave and/or special leave requests
+- Unreasonable denial of leave including special leave requests

 - Unreasonable denial of requests for flexible working